-- Water for Victoria (2016)
+- · Water for Victoria (2016)

 - Mallee Waterway Strategy (2014-22)

 - Regional Riparian Action Plan (2015-20)

-- Environmental Watering Management Plans
+- · Environmental Watering Management Plans

 - Our Catchments, Our Communities Strategy (2016-19)

-- Hattah-Kulkyne Lakes Ramsar Site Ecological Character Description (2011) and Annual Work Plan (2018-19)
+- Hattah-Kulkyne Lakes Ramsar Site Ecological Character Description (2011) and Annual Work Plan (2019-20)

-- Ministerial Expectations for 'waterway and catchment health' and 'recognise recreational values' (2018-19).
+- Ministerial Expectations for 'waterway and catchment health' and 'recognise recreational values' (2019-20).

-Progress against these strategic outcomes is measured through organisational performance against five key indicators (see Table 5).
+Progress against these strategic outcomes is measured through organisational performance against two key indicators.
+These indicators are presented according to the Ministerial 'Priority Area' with which they align (see Table 5).

-Delivery of over 65,000ha and 250km of environmental works over the 2015-19 reporting period represents significant progress against both the short term (activity/output) and medium-term (outcome) targets set by the Mallee Waterway Strategy 2014-22 (MWS) for priority waterways within each of the region's 23 Waterway Management Units.
+Delivery of over 11,000 ha and 297 km of environmental works over the 2015-20 reporting period represents significant progress against both the short term (activity/output) and medium-term (outcome) targets set by the Mallee Waterway Strategy 2014-22 (MWS) for priority waterways within each of the region's 23 Waterway Management Units.
 Ongoing application of the Regional Riparian Action Plan 2015-20 (RRAP), a Victorian Government initiative, has built on the MWS by further targeting investment and accelerating improvement in the condition of riparian land for priority waterways.

-Management of the four sites identified by Water for Victoria (2016) as a priority for the Mallee (i.e. Merbein Common wetlands, Lindsay-Wallpolla Islands, Belsar-Yungera Floodplain complex, Kings Billabong and Woorlong complex) has continued to be a priority under State funded Waterway Health funded programs; supporting the delivery of environmental, economic, social and cultural outcomes at each site.
-Of particular note is the suite of works implemented at the Merbein Common wetlands site, Mallee CMA's flagship waterway project 'There's nothing common about Merbein Common'.
-This initiative has delivered significant improvements in habitat condition and recreation opportunities by rationalising non-arterial user made tracks (20km), controlling priority pest plants (343ha), establishing native vegetation (4ha), and installing visitor facilities such as canoe launches, boat ramps, new walking tracks, all-weather access tracks, and new camping areas.
-All works have been directly influenced by community feedback and advice, with community groups such as the Friends of Merbein Common, Yelta Landcare Group, and Mildura 4WD Club all heavily involved in the planning, prioritisation, and delivery of works.
+Management of the four sites identified by Water for Victoria (2016) as a priority for the Mallee (i.e. Merbein common wetlands, Lindsay-Wallpolla Islands, Belsar-Yungera Floodplain complex, Kings Billabong and Woorlong complex) has continued to be a priority under State funded Waterway Health funded programs; supporting the delivery of environmental, economic, social and cultural outcomes at each site.
+Of particular note is the suite of works implemented at the Merbein common wetlands site, Mallee CMA's Flagship Waterway Project 'There's nothing common about Merbein Common'.
+This initiative has delivered significant improvements in habitat condition across by rationalizing non-arterial user made tracks and repairing key access roads (38 km), controlling priority pest plants (343 ha), establishing native vegetation (6 ha), and installing fish habitat structures (9).

-The Mallee CMA places high importance on enhancing the recreational values of our priority waterways to support the well-being of rural and regional communities; with 32 individual visitor facilities installed over the past two years and community identified recreational values incorporated into associated Environmental Water Management Plans to inform the identification and delivery of future watering events.
-Targeted community evaluation surveys are undertaken to identify highly valued sites, why they are important, how they are being used, and the types of actions that would further enhance visitor experience.
-This information is being communicated back to the community and other stakeholders via a range of mediums including short videos, Facebook posts, media releases; and through formal planning processes (i.e. EWMP reviews, Seasonal Watering Proposals, and Site Delivery Plans).
-Partnerships developed with tourism groups such as Murray Offroad Adventures, Houseboats Mildura, and Mildura and Swan Hill information centres are also helping to promote community recreation objectives and the shared benefits of waterway management.
+The Mallee CMA places high importance on enhancing the recreational values of our priority waterways to support the well-being of rural and regional communities; with 57 individual visitor facilities installed over the past three years.
+These have included picnic and camping facilities, fishing platforms, canoe launches, new walking tracks, and interpretation/appreciation signage.

+Ongoing community engagement has supported the identification of local recreational values and priorities for regional waterways.
+The information is communicated back to the community and other stakeholders via a range of mediums (e.g. short videos, Facebook posts) and through formal planning processes (i.e. EWMP reviews, Seasonal Watering Proposals, and Site Delivery Plans).
+Partnerships developed with tourism groups such as Murray Off-road Adventures, Houseboats Mildura, and Mildura and Swan Hill information centres are also helping to promote community recreation objectives and the shared benefits of waterway management.

-Further detail on Waterway condition benchmarks, medium-term trends, and the expected contribution of activities delivered 2018-19 is provided in the Waterway section of the Condition and Management Report.
+Further detail on Waterway condition benchmarks, medium-term trends, and the expected contribution of activities delivered 2019-20 is provided in the Waterway section of the Condition and Management Report (see Appendix 2).